ui/django-thumbnails/README.md

 }
 ```

+`django-thumbnails` comes with a few builtin image processors:

+    # To use the following processors, put the arguments of processors in SIZES definition
+    thumbnails.processors.resize(width, height, method) ## `method` can be `stretch`, `fit` or `fill`
+    thumbnails.processors.rotate(degrees)
+    thumbnails.processors.flip(direction)
+    thumbnails.processors.crop(width, height, center)

+Processors are applied sequentially in the same order of definition.

-If you prefer to use Redis as your metadata storage backend (like I do
+If you prefer to use Redis as your metadata storage backend (like I do :):
-:):

 ```python
 THUMBNAILS = {